ananthsd/SteamStatsDiscordBot/README.md

 `!banstatus <steam id (custom or not)>` to get ban info.

-`!refreshdotadata` only works if your id matches the one in auth.json.
-It takes dota data from OpenDota's github so the bot doesn't have to download it each time it wants to look up hero/item/ability info.

 `!randtablenum <Line> <Min> <Max> <Number Of Numbers> <Repeats(true or false)>` to get a random number from the AP Stats Table.

 `!playercounts` to see how many players are on steam and in steam games.